gaurav05-coder/gaurav05-coder/README.md

 - 🔁 [**To-Do List**](https://github.com/gaurav05-coder/todo-list)
   A minimal and responsive task manager with add/edit/delete functionality and persistent storage.

-- 🔍 **Lost & Found Items Website** *(in progress)*
+- 🛠️ **FixBuddy** *(in progress)*
-  A platform to report and find lost items within college campuses.
-Includes user authentication, city-based categorization, and real-time chat.
+  A local service platform that connects users with nearby professionals like electricians, plumbers, and carpenters.
+Features include user registration, service provider profiles, booking system, and city-based filtering.

 - 📚 **Study Group Finder** *(in progress)*
   Web application to help students find and join study groups based on shared interests or subjects.

 ---